Green Cement Decarbonisation Project

 The Hallett Port Augusta facility uses circa 15 million litres of LPG per annum.
 The hydrogen produced by the proposed 6 MW electrolyser plant would supplant/displace around 20% of that volume.

-The feasibility study stage of the project is completed, which the project aiming to progress to the FEED stage.
+The feasibility study stage of the project is completed, with the project having entered the Front-end Engineering Design (FEED) stage.

-Construction on the project is expected to start in the first half of 2026.
+Construction on the project is expected to start in the second half of 2026.